tstahlhut/net_practice/README.md

 ### What is a switch?

 A network switch is a networking hardware with multiple ports (8 to 80 and more).
+Most commonly, the ports are made for plugging in Ethernet cables.
+A switch is used to connect the hosts of a network to each other.
+It is normally the first connector in a network.
+It is thus a network bridge that forwards data.

-MMMMMMMMMMMMMost commo where you can most commonly plug in Ethernet cables.
-The switch is a network bridge that forwards data.
-It learns the MAC-address of each device connected to it and can thus forward network packets from one devide to another.
+The switch "learns" the MAC-address of each device connected to it and can thus forward network packets from one device to another.
 Thus, it operates on the data link layer (layer 2) of the OSI model (see TCP/IP).
-When receving a packet, they read the source and destination MAC address and forward it to the destination MAC address.
+When receving a packet, it reads the source and destination MAC address and forwards it to the destination MAC address.
 Switches do not know anything about IP addresses.
 Except for special switches which also operate on the network layer (layer 3).
-These switches are called **layer-3 switches** or **multilayer switches**.
+These switches are called **layer-3 switches** or **multilayer switches** and have a routing table, just as routers do.

 ## Routing Table